elscrijns/Ephys-Laminar/README.md

  Perform manual confirmation of clustering in KlustaViewa and select SU clusters that are possible responsive to our stimuli

 4) analysisSU.m : SU activity is plotted as a PSTH and the figure can be saved.
-Spikecounts of the relevant cluster(s) is extracted and saved for further analysis.
+Spikecounts of the relevant cluster(s) is extracted and saved for further analysis as a cluster.mat file.

  Statistical analysis on all selected SUs (Select a folder with cluster.mat files to analyze)

 - selectivity_meanResponses : Tests all selected SU clusters for significant responses and selectivity based on the spikecounts

-- summaryPSTHsPerdCondition.m : Generates summary PSTHs combining all selected clusters with a subplot for each condition
+- summaryPSTHsPerCondition.m : Generates summary PSTHs combining all selected clusters with a subplot for each condition

 - summaryPSTHsResponsiveConditions.m : Define the conditions that are responsive and make one summary PSTH to define the response pattern of the MU region